Back to Top

 Conditional Acceptance

 Applicants who have met the academic and admission requirements and have been selected into the program are given conditional acceptance.
-If you are granted conditional acceptance, you must submit a criminal background check by a designated deadline.
-Students who do not meet this deadline will not be further considered for admission and the next person on the list will be contacted.
-Instructions on how to complete the criminal background check will be sent in the Conditional Acceptance notice and are not to be done until instructed to do so.
+If you are granted conditional acceptance, you must attend a mandatory meeting.
+You must submit a completed health examination record, urine drug screen, and criminal background check.
+You must also submit verification of current American Heart Association Basic Life Support (BLS) CPR certification by designated deadline.
+Students who do not meet these deadlines will not be considered further for admission and the next person on the list will be contacted.
+Instructions on how to complete these items will be sent in the Conditional Acceptance notice and are not to be done until instructed to do so.

 Waitlist: Qualified applicants not initially selected for conditional acceptance will be placed on a waitlist in order received and notified of selection when a seat becomes available.
 Waitlist applicants not given a seat for the term in which they applied must reapply for future consideration.